 - If you have an accident at work, you should report this to the Centre Coordinator, however trivial you may think it is. - Should you be absent from work as a direct result of an accident at work, you must inform your line manager as soon as possible. - Whilst at work, in the event of an accident, the first aider should be called to assess and deal with the situation.
 The law requires RB Cambridge to record all accidents.
-There is an accident book kept in the reception area.
-Once this has been completed the page should be removed from the book and given to the H&S Lead who will take any appropriate action and then store it in line with GDPR legal requirements.
+An accident book is available in the office.
+Once this has been completed, the page should be removed from the book and given to the H&S Lead who will take any appropriate action and then store it in line with GDPR legal requirements.